JEMason71/Greave/docs/building.md

 **Requirements:** [CMake](https://cmake.org/) version 3.13 or newer, MinGW ([MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/) recommended, [MSYS2](https://www.msys2.org/) should also work).

-The build directory can be anywhere, but for the purposes of this example, use the `build` folder within the project's root directory.
+The build directory can be anywhere, but for the purposes of this example, create a folder called `build` within the project's root directory.
 From a command prompt or MinGW shell (*not* MSYS shell) within the `build` folder, run the following command:

 **MinGW-w64:** `cmake -G"MinGW Makefiles" ..`